joberthel/fastify-modern-images/Readme.md

 This fastify plugin will automatically transform your images to modern formats like `avif` or `webp`.

+## Compatibility

+-  Version 0.1.x is compatible with fastify 3.x
+-  Version 0.2.x is compatible with fastify 4.x

 ## Features

 -   supports `avif`, `webp`, `jpeg` and `png`